AP Advisory: NHL season coverage | Federal News Network

 PREVIEWS

-HKN—SEASON PREVIEW — On the ice, it’s hard to argue with the quality of play in the NHL, especially after the Colorado Avalanche beating the Tampa Bay Lightning for the Stanley Cup was a showcase of some of the best of the sport.
+— On the ice, it’s hard to argue with the quality of play in the NHL, especially after the Colorado Avalanche beating the Tampa Bay Lightning for the Stanley Cup was a showcase of some of the best of the sport.
 Off the ice, business is booming coming out of the pandemic, with revenues surpassing $5 billion thanks to new pathways like jerseys ads and the return of full arenas around the league.
 The schedule is also back to normal with no Olympic break, and fewer back-to-backs should improve the actual play on the ice.
 By Hockey Writer Stephen Whyno.
-UPCOMING: 800 words, photos by noon Oct.
-3.

-HKN—EAST PREVIEW — The Tampa Bay Lightning are still the defending Eastern Conference champions despite missing out on winning a third consecutive Stanley Cup title.
+— The Tampa Bay Lightning are still the defending Eastern Conference champions despite missing out on winning a third consecutive Stanley Cup title.
 The field of contenders is starting to grow, starting with New York Rangers, who made a tremendous jump last year, followed by the Florida Panthers and Carolina Hurricanes.
 By Hockey Writer John Wawrow.
-UPCOMING: 750 words, photos by 4 p.m.
-Oct.
-4.

 With: